anniliu0502/Marketing-Analytics-Portfolio/README.md

 ---
 3. Starbucks Rewards: Making Loyalty Actually Rewarding <br/>
-The Quest: Figure out how to make Starbucks' rewards program even more addictive <br/>
+The Quest: Figure out how to make Starbucks' rewards program acquire more customers. <br/>
 What I Did: <br/>

-Designed a comprehensive survey with all the fancy question types: <br/>
+Designed a comprehensive survey with all the professional question types: <br/>

 - Likert scales (how much do you love us?)
 - Ranking questions (what do you really want?)